dandi/dandi-archive/doc/design/publish-1.md

 The JSON schemas can be found at https://github.com/dandi/schema.

-The pydantic models can be found and imported from https://github.com/dandi/dandischema. dandi-api will use the pydantic models for validation.
+The pydantic models can be found and imported from https://github.com/dandi/dandischema. dandi-api will look up the JSON schema for the specified `schemaVersion` and use it for validation.
+Hopefully at some point we can find a way to provide arbitrary pydantic model versions and use those instead.

 # Pre-publish